I have two vivid memories of my dad saying to me, “You’re gonna have to learn to do this by yourself.”

 You eat the whole thing at once.
 One move, in perfect synchronicity.

 So you can imagine, history repeats itself.
 We pass things down to our kids.
 Stories are shared between generations.
 My son and I bought a bag of oysters and enjoyed them on our back porch recently.
-We talked about college and gossip and all but my memories still see him when he was a little boy, sitting across from my husband and me, waiting impatiently while we both shucked oysters as fast as he could eat them.
+We talked about college and gossip.
+My memories still see him when he was a little boy, sitting across from my husband and me, waiting impatiently while we both shucked oysters as fast as he could eat them.
 Now, it’s just us…Ben and me, and some things do change.
 When we ate our bag of oysters together the other day, I was wearing stilettos, for one.
 He will remember that forever and I bet he will share that detail when he tells his own oyster-shucking stories, because that’s something that reminds him uniquely of me.
-I loved the scraping sound our hands made as we dug around in the icy cooler searching for a big fat one, one that would cover the whole cracker.
-We say out loud that “I hope it’s salty,” and you hear the plunk of an empty shell into a five gallon bucket… every bit of it the music of my childhood, and now of his, too.
+I loved the scraping sound our hands made as we dug around in the icy, sloshy cooler searching for a big fat one, one that would cover the whole cracker.
+We said out loud, “I hope it’s salty,” and you heard the plunk of an empty shell into a five gallon bucket when we were done… every bit of it the music of my childhood, and now of his, too.
 He will remember all of it as vividly as I do.
 When he sits with his knees spread apart on his own back porch, one gloved hand and one hand wielding that weird looking knife somewhere many years from now, he will remember.
-He will explain the glove, the lips, the wobble of the knife… all the nuances of shucking oysters, and he will think about me, his mama, just like I think about my dad, my uncles and my cousins.
-Then he will hear himself say to his kid, “You’re gonna need to learn how to do this by yourself.”
+He will explain the glove, the nub, the wobble of the knife… all the nuances of shucking oysters, and he will think about me and his dad, just like I think about my dad, my uncles and my cousins.
+And one day, he will hear himself say to his kid, “You’re gonna need to learn how to do this by yourself.”